dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0301.md

 For a bicycle, we compared powers: the power consumed by drag with the power supplied by an athlete.
 For a car, we are interested in the fuel consumption, which is related to the energy contained in the fuel.
 Therefore, we need to compare energies.
 For cars traveling at highway speeds, most of the energy is consumed fighting drag.
 Therefore, the energy consumed by drag equals the energy supplied by the fuel.

-Driving a distance 𝑑, which will be 100 kilometers, consumes an energy 𝐸drag ∼ 𝜌air𝑣2𝐴cs 𝑑.
+Driving a distance 𝑑, which will be 100 kilometers, consumes an energy:

+𝐸drag ∼ 𝜌air𝑣2𝐴cs 𝑑.
 (3.77)

-The fuel provides an energy
+The fuel provides an energy:

-𝐸fuel ∼ energy density

-⏟⏟⏟⏟⏟⏟⏟⏟⏟ × fuel mass

-⏟⏟⏟⏟⏟ = ℰfuel 𝜌fuel𝑉fuel.
+𝐸fuel ∼ energy density × fuel mass = ℰfuel 𝜌fuel𝑉fuel.
 (3.78)

-ℰfuel

-𝜌fuel 𝑉fuel

-Because 𝐸fuel ∼ 𝐸drag, the volume of fuel required is given by 𝐸
+Because 𝐸fuel ∼ 𝐸drag, the volume of fuel required is given by:

-𝑉

-drag

-𝑣2𝐴cs

-fuel ∼ 𝜌

-∼ 𝜌air

-𝑑.

 (3.79)

-fuelℰfuel

-𝜌fuel ℰfuel

-⏟⏟⏟⏟⏟⏟⏟

-𝐴consumption

 Because the left-hand side, 𝑉fuel, is a volume, the complicated factor in front of the travel distance 𝑑 must be an area.
 Let's make an abstraction by naming this area.
 Because it is proportional to fuel consumption, a self-documenting name is 𝐴consumption.
 Now let's estimate the quantities in it.

-1. Density ratio 𝜌 air/𝜌 fuel.
+1 Density ratio 𝜌 air/𝜌 fuel.
 The density of gasoline is similar to the density of water, so the density ratio is roughly 10−3.

-2. Speed 𝑣.
+2 Speed 𝑣.
 A highway speed is roughly 100 kilometers per hour (60 miles per hour) or 30 meters per second.
 (A useful approximation for Americans is that 1 meter per second is roughly 2 miles per hour.)

-3. Energy density ℰ fuel.
+3 Energy density ℰ fuel.
 We estimated this quantity Section 2.1 as roughly 10 kilocalories per gram or 40 megajoules per kilogram.

-2014-09-02 10:51:35 UTC / rev 78ca0ee9dfae

-3.5 Drag using conservation of energy 91

-4. Cross-sectional area 𝐴 cs.
-A car's cross section is about 2 me-car

-ters across by 1.5 meters high, so 𝐴cs ∼ 3 square meters.
+4 Cross-sectional area 𝐴 cs.
+A car's cross section is about 2 meters across by 1.5 meters high, so 𝐴cs ∼ 3 square meters.

-1.5 m

-(cross section)

 With these values,

-2 m

-𝑣2

-𝐴cs

-⏞⏞⏞⏞⏞

-𝐴

-103 m2 s−2 × 3 m2

-⏞

-consumption ∼ 10−3 ×

-≈ 8×10−8 m2.

 (3.80)

-4×107 J kg−1

-⏟⏟⏟⏟⏟⏟⏟

-ℰfuel

-To find the fuel consumption, which is the volume of fuel per 100 kilometers of driving, simply multiply 𝐴consumption by 𝑑 = 100 kilometers or 105 meters, and then convert to liters to get 8 liters per 100 kilometers: 𝑉fuel ≈ 8×10−8 m2
+To find the fuel consumption, which is the volume of fuel per 100 kilometers of driving, simply multiply 𝐴consumption by 𝑑 = 100 kilometers or 105 meters, and then convert to liters to get 8 liters per 100 kilometers:

-⏟⏟⏟⏟⏟⏟⏟ × 105 m

-⏟ × 103 ℓ = 8 ℓ.

 (3.81)

-1m3

-𝐴consumption

-𝑑

 For the fuel efficiency, we use 𝐴consumption in the form 𝑑 = 𝑉fuel/𝐴consumption to find the distance traveled on 1 gallon of fuel, converting the gallon to cubic meters:

-𝑉fuel

-1

-⏞ g

-⏞ allon

-⏞⏞⏞

-4 ℓ

-10−3 m3

-𝑑 ∼

-×

-×

-= 5×104 m.

 (3.82)

-8×10−8 m2

-⏟⏟⏟⏟⏟⏟⏟ 1 gallon

-1 ℓ

-𝐴consumption

 The struck-through exponent of 3 in the m3 indicates that the cubic meters became linear meters, as a result of cancellation with the m2 in the 𝐴consumption.
 The resulting distance is 50 kilometers or 30 miles.
 The predicted fuel efficiency is thus roughly 30 miles per gallon.